HoyLab-Rowan/pyRUQT/README.md

 Modular Python-based Code for Multiconfigurational Non-Equilibrium Green's Function Methodologies

 Most recent changes:
+(4/2026): Initial 0.9 PyPi package released.
+WBL calculations are still being debugged for this release and have been disabled.
+Use main branch and compile RUQT separately to use WBL calculations.

+(1/2026): Preparing package for upload to PyPi and version 0.9 release.

 (12/23/2025): Improved PBC calculator for NEGF-DFT calculations.
 New run_pyRUQT.py example script which can be used to access all pyRUQT calculations.
 All other examples are outdated and moved to Old_Examples.
 We recommend using the run_pyRUQT.py for all pyRUQT calculations.
 Check out our YouTube channel for tutorials on how to use pyRUQT for charge transport calculations: https://www.youtube.com/@hoyresearchgroup